-The 2020 Bergen Exchanges will take place from 17-21 August 2020 and will be on a smaller scale than non-Covid19 years with 1-3 sessions per day in the afternoons.
+The Bergen Exchanges will take place from 17-21 August 2020 and will be on a smaller scale than non-Covid19 years with 1-3 sessions per day in the afternoons.
 The main focus will be on Inequality & Intersectionality, Migration, Humanitarianism, Democracy and Methods.
 You can check the draft program here.

-The PhD course Effects of Lawfare will start on the 12 August and run until 21 August.
+We will have a digital PhD course Effects of Lawfare which will start on the 10 August and run until 21 August.
 There will be a preparatory period from 3 August.
 Application deadline is 20 June, 2020 – Apply here.

 If you are interested in attending, please email firstname.lastname@example.org.

 If you are interested in volunteering, click here.

 The Bergen Exchanges is a meeting place for scholars and practitioners from across the globe who seek to understand how law serves as an instrument of change – and how it shapes and is shaped by power relations.
 During a week of public discussions, we examine strategic uses of rights and law and how legal institutions function as arenas for political contestation (lawfare).
 Read more about the history and motivation behind the Bergen Exchanges here.

 The Bergen Exchanges will take place in Bergen, Norway from 17-21 August 2020.
 The main events venue is at Bergen Global, Jekteviksbakken 31, but some events will be in different venues.
 For more information about travel and the city of Bergen, see here.

 Alongside the Bergen Exchanges, we run a PhD course on the Effects of Lawfare.
 The course will run from 10-21 August.
 For more information, see here.
 To learn more about the PhD course, here is what happened in 2019.